We got it.

 Reliability Is The New Currency

-High-value shippers, such as the manufacturers and distributors who sign recurring contracts, do not actually care about saving a small amount on the rate.
+High-value shippers, such as the manufacturers and distributors who sign recurring contracts, don't actually care about saving a small amount on the rate.
 They care about risk mitigation.
 They care about not explaining to their VP why a critical shipment is stuck in a yard three states away.

 Your marketing content needs to pivot to these operational metrics.
 Instead of flashing "Low Rates" on your home page, you should be highlighting your On-Time Delivery (OTD) percentages and your claims ratios.

-One of the biggest pain points visible in industry discussions is the crushing cost of Demurrage and Detention (D&D).
+One of the biggest pain points I see in industry discussions is the crushing cost of Demurrage and Detention (D&D).
 Shippers are bleeding cash because trucks are waiting too long at ports or warehouses.
-If your marketing creates a narrative around "D&D Reduction Strategies," you are instantly speaking a language that CFOs understand.
-You are offering a solution to a financial leak, not just a truck to put boxes in.
+If your marketing creates a narrative around "D&D Reduction Strategies," you're instantly speaking a language that CFOs understand.
+You're offering a solution to a financial leak, not just a truck to put boxes in.

 Marketing "Lane Authority" Over General Capacity

-Another common mistake is trying to be everything to everyone.
-Unless you are a massive national carrier, you probably do not have true "Nationwide Authority."
-You might have access to trucks nationwide, but you likely have specific lanes where you are dominant.
+Another common mistake I observe is trying to be everything to everyone.
+Unless you're a massive national carrier, you probably don't have true "Nationwide Authority."
+You might have access to trucks nationwide, but you likely have specific lanes where you're dominant.

 I advocate for a strategy called "Lane Authority."
 This involves identifying the specific routes where you have deep carrier relationships and consistent volume, perhaps the Houston to Chicago corridor or the West Texas oil patch, and marketing your dominance of those lanes.